aws-samples/sample-eks-backup-with-trident-protect/README.md

 ### 3. Migrate between storage services
 On this step, we'll migrate parts of our sample application stateful services from one storage service to another.
 We'll do that using the `storageClassMapping` feature of the Trident Protect `BackupRestore`.

-We'll migrate the catalog service MySQL database from an EBS volume to an FSx for ONTAP block volume.
+We'll migrate the catalog service MySQL database from an EBS volume to an FSx for ONTAP volume using iSCSI presented LUNs.

 To do that, we'll execute two `BackupRestore` resources - one will recover all sample-application resources and data except for the `catalog-mysql` statefulset, and the other will recover and migrate the `catalog-mysql` statefulset from EBS to FSx for ONTAP block storage.
 Review the [trident-protect-migrate.yaml](./manifests/trident-protect-migrate.yaml).
 Notice we're using `resourceFilter` to exclude and include resources from the recovery process and `storageClassMapping` to migrate stateful resources to different storage backends.